wics-uw/website/content/W2015/W15-blog-hollyxu.md

 whatsoever for accounting.
 She envied her engineering friends who worked on exciting software projects.

-"Dude &mdash; why am I not like you?!" she recalls thinking.
+"Dude&mdash;why am I not like you?!" she recalls thinking.

 Holly's interests in computer science grew during a first year summer job in IT.
 She asserted her new-found confidence and switched programs before seeking approval from her parents.
-As an existing student in the Math faculty, the process with straightforward.
+As an existing student in the Math faculty, the process was straightforward.

 "I realized any form that I sign at the university doesn't need parental consent.
-All you need is determination &mdash; visit the CS advisors."
+All you need is determination&mdash;visit the CS advisors."

 As a CS student, Holly faced low self-esteem.
 In high school, she was accustomed to excelling with little effort.
 School was a "big kick in the face" because it felt like she was competing with all the the "smart people" who had impressive grades and r&eacute;sum&eacute;s.
-She didn't believe she was "smart enough", relying heavily on her family and friends for reassurance.
+She didn't believe she was "smart enough," relying heavily on her family and friends for reassurance.

-"Everyone here is smart &mdash; don't let that discourage you.
+"Everyone here is smart&mdash;don't let that discourage you.
 Learn to think more independently," Holly advises.

 At school, Holly had no mentors she could turn to for advice on self-esteem.